The history of PDF

 • PDF 1.6 files can be used as a kind of ‘container’ file format by offering the possibility to embed files into a PDF.

-Adobe Acrobat 8, made available in November 2006, introduced one interesting new feature: instead of using PDF 1.7 as its default file format, it sticks to PDF 1.6.
+Adobe Acrobat 8, code name Atlas and made available in October 2006, introduced one interesting new feature: instead of using PDF 1.7 as its default file format, it sticks to PDF 1.6.
 It has also become easier to save documents as an older PDF version.
 This is probably Adobe’s acknowledgment that most people don’t need the latest PDF release to get things done.
-For printing and prepress, PDF 1.3 or PDF 1.4 are just fine.
-Other new features include improved support for PDF/A, better organized menus & toolbars and the ability to save forms in Adobe Reader 8.
+For printing and prepress, PDF 1.3 or PDF 1.4 is just fine.
+Other new features include improved support for PDF/A, better-organized menus & toolbars and the ability to save forms in Adobe Reader 8.
 The fact that the preflight engine can also handle a number of corrections (called fix-ups) is another nice touch.
 Most people seem to think the enhanced performance, especially on Intel Macs is the biggest advantage.
 Some people don’t like the new user interface.

-One interesting development with PDF 1.7 is the fact that it became an official ISO-standard (ISO 32000) in January 2008.
+One interesting development with PDF 1.7 is the fact that it became an official ISO-standard (ISO 32000-1:2008) in January 2008.
+The official specs were released on 1 July.
 James King from Adobe posted some interesting background information about this on his blog.